newrelic/opentelemetry-collector-releases/configs/README.md

 NEW_RELIC_MEMORY_LIMIT_MIB=100
 ```

-The `NEW_RELIC_LICENSE_KEY` environment variable must be set manually, it can be appended to the Systemd service environment file (`/etc/nr-otel-collector/nr-otel-collector.conf`) or direclty to the collector's configuration (`/etc/nr-otel-collector/config.yaml`).
+The `NEW_RELIC_LICENSE_KEY` environment variable must be set manually, it can be appended to the Systemd service environment file (`/etc/nr-otel-collector/nr-otel-collector.conf`) or directly to the collector's configuration (`/etc/nr-otel-collector/config.yaml`).

 #### Command line